Otterly.ai

-Otterly.ai is an Austrian software company that provides tools for monitoring and optimizing.
-Founded in 2024, the platform is designed to help marketing and SEO teams track how brands and products are represented in responses from large language models (LLMs).
+Otterly.ai is an Austrian software company, founded in 2024, that provides tools for generative engine optimization, the practice of monitoring and optimizing results in large language models.

 History

 Otterly.ai was co-founded in 2024 by Thomas Peham, Klaus-M. Schremser and Josef Trauner.
 The concept for OtterlyAI was developed in response to the increasing use of generative AI tools in digital search and content discovery.
-The company emerged from stealth mode in late 2024 and announced a technology partnership with SEO platform Semrush in January 2025.
+The company announced a technology partnership with SEO platform Semrush in January 2025.

-Competitors

-Otterly.ai operates in the emerging field of AI search monitoring and generative AI visibility tools.
-Its main competitors include: